Shanghai Disney Resort: Shanghai Disneyland

 Like most other Disney Resorts around the world, Shanghai Disneyland Resort features a flagship park called Shanghai Disneyland.
 The park is similar in style to Disney's other Disneyland-style parks, containing traditional and newly created themed lands.
 One of the aims of the park is the combination of Disney stories and characters with attractions that are specifically designed for Chinese guests.
 An interactive castle called Enchanted Storybook Castle lies at the center of the park.
 Other large-scale performance venues are found across the park.
 The original theme lands, or areas with the park are Adventure Isle, Gardens of Imagination, Mickey Avenue, Tomorrowland, Treasure Cove and Fantasyland.
 With the additional theme land added, Toy Story Land, the park has seven theme lands.
 In 2019, Disney announced a new theme land for the park, City of Zootopia, inspired by the 2016 film Zootopia.
 It opened on December 20, 2023.

 Hotels

 The resort has two themed hotels.
 The Shanghai Disneyland Hotel has 420 rooms and offers a free water taxi service across the Wishing Star Lake to the theme park.
 The Toy Story Hotel, with 800 rooms, features the Sunnyside Cafe, which is decorated with Chinese-style kites flown by Disney characters.

-Following the announcement, a third and fourth hotel are under construction at the Shanghai Disney Resort.
+The resort has started construction on its third hotel as Disney Enchanted Star Hotel, a 400-room property inspired by Art Nouveau architecture and design, as well as a fourth hotel situated to the right of the park entrance.